comps/smalltools/README.md

 * **ethtoolspeed** (2014) - Simple `LD_PRELOAD`able library to fake speeds
   reported by ethtool(8).
 For testing purposes.

+* **fake_egd** (2015) - Workaround for libvirt to feed qemu-based guests any
+  block device (ie. urandom) via virtio-rng.
+Made for political reasons; the maintainer of libvirt in RHEL refused to acknowledge that urandom is secure once seeded and libvirt had a hardcoded /dev/urandom check and error.
+This was removed in later versions of libvirt.

 * **gitcmds** (2016) - Misc additional git commands and scripts to help my workflow.